 Geosynthetics Australia’s Bentotex dam liners have low permeability, long-term stability, high internal shear strength and are self-healing when punctured.
 They are ideal for effluent ponds, tailings dams, farm dams, ponds, lakes, wetlands and irrigation canals.
 They provide long term hydraulic containment, slope stability and are easily installed with farm equipment.

 Bentotex dam liners consist of a layer of low permeability natural sodium bentonite clay granules tightly sandwiched between two geotextiles.
 A needle-punching process locks the geotextiles together, resulting in excellent multi-axial strain behaviour.
 Natural sodium bentonite absorbs water to create a high swelling, self-healing and low permeability dam liner.
 For high head conditions or where a barrier layer is required against gas emissions, a PE geomembrane can be bonded to Bentotex.

-- GCLs are extremely flexible and very strong.
+- Bentotex is extremely flexible and very strong.

 - Easy to install with farm equipment.

 - Bentonite clay’s swelling action self-seals small holes caused by wildlife, stock or ground movement.

 - Natural bentonite clay does not oxidise or crack over time, is not damaged by bushfires and offers lifetime protection.

 - Effluent ponds

 Using Bentotex clay liners prevents the loss of valuable water.
 They are particularly recommended in remote locations or where hauling clay is impracticable.
 Lining farm dams with Geosynthetic Clay Liners is very cost effective because it can be done with basic farm machinery.
 Unlike HDPE membranes, clay liners do not require specialised equipment to weld the joins.